Reviews You Can Rely On

 Credit: Liz Chamberlain

-It is now standard practice when working with a boot fitter to get a custom footbed as well.
+It is now standard practice to get a custom footbed when working with a boot fitter as well.
 Custom footbeds will change your boot for the better, providing more support under the arch and a snugger fit.
 They help with comfort, fit, and ultimately the performance of your boot.
-Manufacturers now anticipate the majority of consumers to buy aftermarket footbeds, and as a result, usually include flat and flimsy place-saving footbeds.
+Manufacturers now anticipate that the majority of consumers will buy aftermarket footbeds, and as a result, usually include flat and flimsy place-saving footbeds.
 We wouldn't recommend using these.
 If you're still experiencing pain in the boot after molding the liner or making adjustments, you may want to look into new footbeds.

 Shells

-There are two dominant types of shell constructions on the market, and those are two-piece or three-piece shells.
-The two-piece construction is also known as an overlap boot which most often has four buckles.
+There are two dominant types of shell constructions on the market: two-piece and three-piece shells.
+The two-piece construction is also known as an overlap boot, which most often has four buckles.
 Nowadays, the majority of alpine ski boots are two-piece.
 Simply put, this construction delivers more linear, powerful, and responsive energy, particularly for those who point it straight down the mountain.
-These boots are likely to offer less torsional freedom than a three-piece boot, though their ability to drive on a hardpack is unmatched.
+These boots are likely to offer less torsional freedom than a three-piece boot, though their ability to drive on hardpack is unmatched.

 Credit: Scott Rokis